VIPnytt/UserAgentParser/README.md

 ```

 ### Determine the correct group
-Determine the correct group of records by finding the group with the most specific user-agent that still matches
+Determine the correct group of records by finding the group with the most specific User-agent that still matches your rule sets
 ```php
 use vipnytt\UserAgentParser;